How to manage your email: or, A tiny skill that some people claim doesn’t exist

 Aaaand that’s it.
 Three steps and you have an empty inbox.
 After the first time, you can accomplish steps 1 and 2 once a day – you might do it in the morning, or last thing in the evening – within a few minutes.

 Of course, according most press accounts, this process doesn’t exist, or doesn’t work, or is simply impossible.
-But at Creative Good we have used it for years to run a consulting company, a social network, a conference, write a book (with a second on the way), create a mobile app, and so on.
+But at Creative Good we have used it for years to run our consulting practice and our Gel conference, write two books (here and here), create a mobile productivity suite, and so on.
 Pretty amazing to do this with a method that doesn’t exist!

 I will note that our own todo list, called Good Todo, works in tandem with the method above.
 For everyone awaiting an invite to the latest hot-startup productivity app, while you’re waiting, you can sign up for Good Todo for free.
 After you’ve signed up, you can log in via the iPhone/iPad app or the Android app.
 For Step 1 above, just forward the action-item email to firstname.lastname@example.org and you’re done.